 Save the files and restart the services.

-For things to work properly the URLs for the QlikView Distribution Service, Directory Service Connector and QlikView Web Service must be changed in the QlikView Management Console to use HTTPS and the fully qualified domain name.
+For things to work properly, the URLs for the QlikView Distribution Service, Directory Service Connector and QlikView Web Service must be changed in the QlikView Management Console to use HTTPS and the fully qualified domain name.

 Open the QlikView Management Console by using